 CSF protein (albumin) levels increased after 1 week; continue to increase on serial examinations, and, CSF contains 10 or fewer mononuclear leukocytes/mm3.

-Pressure sores, wounds, contractures, DVT / pulmonary embolism, HTN, sinus tachycardia, cardiac dysrhythmia, bladder dysfunction, G.I. motility disorder (PEG tube), depression and pneumonia.
+Pressure sores, wounds, contractures, DVT, pulmonary embolism, HTN, sinus tachycardia, cardiac dysrhythmia, bladder dysfunction, G.I. motility disorder, depression, and pneumonia.

 61. What type of disease is Guillain-Barre classified as?